 Reynolds, R.S., & Thomas, A.H.
 (1998).
 Competitive Strategy: Techniques for Analyzing Industries and Competitors (3th ed.).
 New York, NY: Free Press

 These citations help the readers of your paper identify the original author(s) and locate the original source by providing helpful information, such as a book title, a website URL or a publisher name.
 To help you correctly cite sources, you can use citation generators such as the free APA Citation Generator.

-The formatting of your in-text citations and reference list will depend on the citation style you use – for example, APA style, MLA or Chicago.
+The formatting of your in-text citations and reference page will depend on the citation style you use – for example, APA citation style, MLA citation style or Chicago.
 If you’re not sure which style to use, you can use our guide to citation styles.

 Use a plagiarism checker to avoid plagiarism

 Most universities use plagiarism checkers to detect plagiarism in student’ papers.
 You can use one as well before you submit your paper to your supervisor.
 This is one of the best ways to avoid plagiarism.